-Violinist Christine Harada Li, devoted to inspiring audiences through artistic excellence, has performed across the U.S.A., Canada, Japan, Germany, Italy, Austria, Spain, and Israel, and is a founding member of the award winning Koinonia Trio, which recently won 1st Prize in the Briggs Chamber Music Competition.
-In addition to performing, Christine takes leadership in various art organizations and serves as Co-Education Director at the Innsbrook Institute, Artistic Director and founder of the Anchorage Chamber Music Festival, and Vice President of the Anchorage Fine Arts Society.
-Christine graduated summa cum laude from University of Michigan School of Music, Theater and Dance and completed her Master of Music degree at the Hochschule für Musik in Hannover, Germany.
-Her principal teachers here were Yehonatan Berick, Elisabeth Kufferath, Anne Röhrig (baroque), and Arthur Greene (piano).
-Currently she is a Doctorate student studying with David Halen at the University of Michigan.
+Violinist Christine Harada Li is a versatile artist who is devoted to inspiring audiences through solo, chamber and orchestral music, and has performed across the U.S.A., Canada, Japan, Germany, Italy, Austria, Spain, and Israel.
+She frequently performs with the award winning Koinonia Trio, which has been playing together since 2015.
+Recently she performed as an artist at the Oberlin Acoustics Workshop and the Ann Arbor Chamber Fest.
+Upcoming performances include an all French program recital in Osaka, Japan and Benjamin Britten’s Violin Concerto in Ann Arbor, Michigan.
+In addition to performing, Christine takes leadership in various art organizations and serves as Artistic Director and founder of the Anchorage Chamber Music Festival, Co-Education Director at the Innsbrook Institute Summer Festival and Academy, and Vice President of the Anchorage Fine Arts Society.
+Christine has degrees from the University of Michigan School of Music, Theater and Dance and the Hochschule für Musik, Theater und Medien in Hannover, Germany.
+She is currently a doctoral student studying with David Halen.